-Homosexuality in Norway In 1981, Norway became
+Homosexuality in Norway

-In 1981, Norway became the first country to enact a law against the discrimination of LGBTQ+ people.
+In 1981, Norway became the first country to enact a law against the discrimination of homosexuals.
 In 2009, a gender-neutral Marriage Law took effect, which legalized same-sex marriage and adoption.
-Norwegians generally support LGBTQ+ rights, and Norway is one of the world's safest countries for and most accepting of LGBTQ+ people.
+Norwegians generally support homosexual rights, and Norway is one of the world's safest countries for and most accepting of homosexual people.
 Nevertheless, discrimination and prejudice still exist (see Political and Social Relations).
+At this time, the US State Department does not have a Status of Forces Agreement in place for Norway.
+Service members will be subject to local laws with regards to this topic.